jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 behaviors and improving its hunting processes.
-Through the analysis of these ISO phishing attempts, OverWatch partnered with the Falcon product team to increase the capabilities of the Falcon sensor to expand sensor coverage and improve OverWatchs visibility enabling them to hunt for these types of malicious activities and others more effectively.
+Through the analysis of these ISO phishing attempts, OverWatch partnered with the Falcon product team to increase the capabilities of the Falcon sensor to expand sensor coverage and improve OverWatch’s visibility — enabling them to hunt for these types of malicious activities and others more effectively.
 In addition to ISO files, OverWatch observed adversaries use LNK, MSI and XLL file types in their phishing attempts.
-Adversaries are diversifying their phishing toolkits with the understanding that no one technique can be solely relied upon rather, multiple tools and techniques are necessary to ensure the best chance of gaining access to todays hardened environments.
+Adversaries are diversifying their phishing toolkits with the understanding that no one technique can be solely relied upon — rather, multiple tools and techniques are necessary to ensure the best chance of gaining access to today’s hardened environments.
 OverWatch is aware of this and is continuously improving its hunting operations to unearth all malicious, hands\-on\- keyboard activity.